-Reports reflect that the Asia-Pacific is one of the fastest-growing economic regions in the world.
+Basically, reports reflect that the Asia-Pacific is one of the fastest-growing economic regions in the world.
 GDP in the Asia-Pacific region is projected to rise at 6.4% per year between 2011 and 2020, compared to 2.5% in the US and just 1.3% in the Eurozone.
-Growth will be driven by 5 key industry sectors: Ecommerce, Tourism, Infrastructure, Energy, Machinery and Transport Equipment.
+Therefore, 5 key industry sectors will drive growth:

 The global impact of the Asia-Pacific legal markets